cirocosta/docs-tap/scc/building-from-source.md

   observedGeneration: 1
 ```

-This way, with Cartographer passing the artifact URL and revision for further
+This way, with Cartographer passing the artifact URL and revision to further
-components, those just need to be able to consume source code from an internal
+components in the supply chain, those just need to consume the source code from
-URL where a tarball with the source code can be fetch, not having to deal with
+an internal URL where a tarball with the source code can be fetched, not having
-any Git-specific details.
+to deal with any Git-specific details in multiple places.

-### Related Parameters
+### Workload parameters

-There are a couple of parameters that can be passed via the Workload object's
+There are a two parameters that can be passed via the Workload object's
 `workload.spec.params` field to override the default behavior of the
-GitRepository object created for keeping track of the changes to a repository.
+GitRepository object created for keeping track of the changes to a repository:

-These are:

 - `gitImplementation`: name of the git implementation (one of `libgit2` or
   `go-git`) to be used for fetching the source code

 - `gitops_ssh_secret`: name of the secret in the same namespace as the Workload
   where credentials to for fetching the repository can be found.

+These can also be customized with defaults for the whole cluster via properties
+for either `tap-values.yml` (when installing supply chains via TAP profiles),
+or `ootb-supply-chain-*-values.yml` (when installing the OOTB packages
+individually):

+- `git_implementation` (same as `gitImplementation` as a Workload parameter)
+- `gitops.ssh_secret` (same as `gitops_ssh_secret` Workload parameter)

 ## Local source